The Fiji Association of Sports and National Olympic Committee (FASANOC) was founded in 1949 and achieved Olympic recognition in 1955.

 Prepared Fiji's inaugural team for the Summer Youth Olympic Games in Singapore and has been responsible for this activity since

-Fiji's wins it's first Gold Medal at the 2016 Olympic Games in Rio de Janeiro.
+Fiji wins first Gold Medal at the 2016 Olympic Games in Rio de Janeiro.

 Fiji Sevens Rugby Team wins Best Men's Team Award at the 2016 Olympic Games.